RCNXV/portofolio-web/index.md

 ---
 ### Machine Learning Project: Recommender System with Similarity Function

-In this project, I have developed a content-based recommender system that utilizes the features of films to calculate their similarity and generate recommendations.
-By analyzing the content and characteristics of each film, the system can identify similarities and patterns among them.
-When a user selects a particular film, the recommender system leverages this information to provide a curated list of other films that share similar content and features.
-This content-based approach allows for personalized recommendations based on specific film preferences and helps users discover new movies that align with their interests and tastes.
+In this project, I created a content-based recommender system for films.
+It analyzes the content and characteristics of each film to identify similarities and patterns, generating personalized recommendations based on user preferences.
+By leveraging film features, the system curates a list of similar films, helping users discover movies aligned with their interests and tastes.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#)